 In the 21st century, the Church lives in a precarious setting.
 Not only are foundational moral truths being attacked by Western society.
 The Church herself is at pains to preach the fullness of Christ’s moral teaching.
 This difficulty stems in part from her credibility being diminished by the scandalous actions of some of her leaders.
 Mindful of this two-fold attack—from without and from within—we can consider Jesus’ parable.

 We have to start with a question like the one raised by St. Augustine’s masterpiece.
 Who exactly are the weeds and who are the wheat?
-At the end of the long form of today’s Gospel Reading, Jesus explains the parable: “the good seed” are “the children of the kingdom”, while the “weeds are the children of the evil one”.
+At the end of the long form of Sunday’s Gospel Reading, Jesus explains the parable: “the good seed” are “the children of the kingdom”, while the “weeds are the children of the evil one”.
 But how are we practically to apply this explanation to our own day?

 Short of the Blessed Virgin Mary, there is no disciple without weeds in his soul.
-In your case as in mine, then, the parable first of all describes the individual Christian’s spiritual life.
+In your case as in mine, then, the parable first of all describes the tension within the individual Christian’s spiritual life.
 You are a “child of the kingdom” by the grace of God, beginning on the day of your baptism.
 Yet you are also a “child of the evil one” by your sins: actions, thoughts, and words, done and left undone.

 Between the day of your baptism and the day of your death, you are free to cultivate your spiritual life.
 You are free to break up the hard soil of your soul through acts of penance and humility.
 You are free to soak the soil with tears of repentance and the Blood of Christ.